anupshinde/anupzsite/contents/posts/livebase-realtime-webapps-angularjs/index.md

 #### [Code at GitHub](https://github.com/anupshinde/livebase)

-If you liked this stuff, go ahead and share this or leave a comment below.
+If you liked this stuff, go ahead and share this, or leave a comment below.

+Happy Coding <i class="icon-smile"></i>